-Caroline Moore, former four-star eventer and British Eventing national under-18 coach and junior team coach, explains how you can use this exercise to develop your horse’s hoof/brain co-ordination
+Caroline Moore, former five-star eventer and British Eventing national under-18 coach and junior team coach, explains how you can use this exercise to develop your horse’s hoof/brain co-ordination

 The aims of the exercise are to improve:

 - Hoof/brain co-ordination

 This is an exercise I regularly use when warming up for jumping or I teach it to a young horse to help the elevation in its work and to also improve the hoof/brain co-ordination.

 To show you this exercise, I’m using dressage boards to trot over, distanced one metre apart from each other, but you can also use raised poles.
 Around 10-12m away, I have an area where I’m going to ask the rider to ride a transition, so there is a lot of preparation to work on.
 We can use the energy created from riding over the dressage boards to help the hind leg with the walk and halt transition.
 We then move on to some boards out of the exercise again — this is all about the transition forward into trot and gaining balance and rhythm as early as possible to successfully negotiate the second half of the exercise.

 You can see with the first horse in the video, who is four years old, how this exercise encourages her to use her eye, and you can see that she is raising her toes just enough.
 This helps improve the core stomach muscles and raising the shoulder, so it’s a great exercise for a young horse — it’s like taking them to the gym.

 Then in the downwards transition, you want to get four to five good steps of walk with the horse staying relaxed — it’s important to prepare this transition as early as you possibly can.
 Then move forward back into the trot and this is where you really have to work at regaining the energy to ride through the second set of boards.